ryuichiueda/slides_marp/prob_robotics_2025/lesson3e.md

 ### The significance of expected value in robotics

 - Appears in calculations when deciding on an action
-- Only one action can be chosen at a given time $\rightarrow$.
-All possibilities are aggregated into a single numerical value.
+   - Only one action can be chosen at a given time. $\rightarrow$ All possibilities are aggregated into a single numerical value.
 - Many other examples appear in the calculation process (we'll do this today).

 ---